10/31/2024

 Larry Solo

-Right, now I appreciate that call with Tom.
-Thank you everybody.
+Great.
+I appreciate that call, Tom.
+Thank you, everybody.
+Thanks.

 speaker

-I think one important point just to add on these long-term contracts in rail, with the exception of the two large contracts in the UK and Germany, the others all flipped to positive cash flow when they end next year.
-So that will significantly reduce the net cash outflow in rail next year.
-We've been investing the past couple years about 50 million per year in cash in those contracts.
-And so again, when you start to look forward, thinking our long range plan, when that 50 million is over and we're generating 30 to 40 million of cash flow in rail per year, plus the cash flow in HE and CE, which should continue to be strong and interest comes down and tension.
-Now that's why we're pretty confident we're going to get to this 150 million plus range per year in free cash flow in a
+I think one important point just to add on these long-term contracts in rail, with the exception of the two large contracts in the UK and Germany, the others all flip to positive cash flow when they end next year.
+So that will significantly reduce the net cash outflow in rail next year We've been investing the past couple of years about $50 million per year in cash in those contracts.
+And so, again, when you start to look forward, thinking our long-range plan, when that $50 million is over and we're generating $30 to $40 million of cash flow in rail per year, plus the cash flow in HE and CE, which should continue to be strong, and interest comes down and pension comes Now, that's why we're pretty confident we're going to get to this $150 million-plus range per year in free cash flow in a couple of years.

 speaker